It's all about choice

 No. There were more than five million businesses registered in the UK in 2023.
 Most will have no connections with hunting with dogs or shooting live targets at all, and even for those who ‘self-certify’ that they don’t we simply don’t have the resources to make the detailed checks to be 100% sure.

-Anyone could use this website, but we feel that most hunters and shooters will already know full well which businesses support their particular ‘hobby’.
-We feel it’s far more likely that the general public don’t know but want to, and that they will be shocked to discover just how many businesses in the 21st century are apparently happy to support hunting with dogs and the shooting of birds and mammals.
+Of course anyone could use this website.
+We’re not trying to filter out pro-hunt or pro-hunt individuals but we feel that most hunters and shooters will already know full well which businesses support their particular ‘hobby’.
+We feel it’s far more likely that the general public doesn’t know but wants to, and that they will be shocked to discover just how many businesses in the 21st century are apparently happy to support hunting with dogs and the shooting dead of birds and mammals.

 No, we don’t have an app yet.
 It is something we are thinking about, but we will gauge the success of the website before committing to the funding needed to develop an app.

 Protect the Wild has campaigned against venues and landowners that host or facilitate hunts and shoots for several years.
-In the spring of 2024 we launched a campaign asking that The Newt in Somerset stop allowing the fox killing Blackmore and Sparkford Vale Hunt to use their land.
+In the spring of 2024, for example, we launched a campaign asking that The Newt in Somerset stop allowing the fox killing Blackmore and Sparkford Vale Hunt to use their land.
 While the campaign was successful in raising awareness, The Newt refused to introduce an outright ban.

 It made us realise that there must be hundreds if not thousands of companies across the UK that continue to support hunting with dogs or shooting birds and mammals.
 It was clear that a searchable website of businesses that support hunting or shooting would be a really useful tool for wildlife lovers, helping us all choose how we spend our money based on our personal preferences.

-In publicly proposing the idea, the brilliant team behind ‘hunt pubs’ asked us whether we would be interested in taking over their feed!
-And along with offers of more data from our supporters we decided to invest in a new website and collate as much publically available information into one place as we possibly could.
+In publicly proposing the idea, the brilliant team behind the social media feed ‘hunt pubs’ asked us whether we would be interested in taking over their feed!
+And along with offers of more data from our supporters we decided to invest in a new website and put as much publically available information into one place as we possibly could.

-We launched the website on 27 July 2024, with just 64 listings.
+We launched the website in July 2024, with just 64 listings.
 In the first two days we received over 100 emails suggesting businesses to list!
 By mid-August 2024 we had listed over 300 businesses and responded to almost 400 emails.
+By the end of October 2024 we had listed over 600 businesses and responded to over 800 emails.

-We do that in different ways including supporting front line groups; providing information through our primary website, our Substack, specially commissioned animations, and social media; and campaigning hard for legislative change.
-Our bloodbusiness.info website is yet another way we are working to help people make informed choices.
+We work in different ways including supporting front line groups; providing information through our primary website, our Substack, specially commissioned animations, and social media; and campaigning hard for legislative change.
+Our bloodbusiness.info website is another way we are working to help people make informed choices.

 Ultimately the aim of Protect the Wild is to end hunting with dogs, end the shooting of birds and mammals, and end badger persecution across the UK.